 Taking Acid-Suppressing Drugs?

 Stopping stomach acid production is not the answer to this irritating problem.
 In fact, the suppression of stomach acid has many adverse consequences including chronic disease and cancer.
-The answer is to investigate why the LES valve is weak and dysfunctional and to correct it!
+The answer is to work with a Functional Medicine Practitioner to help investigate why the LES valve is weak and dysfunctional, and correct it!